drash-course/interned-string/README.md

 It scales linearly with the number of reading threads.

 The tradeoff is that creating a new `IString` is slower.
-A radix tree (compact trie) needs to be traversed to deduplicate the new string, a lock needs to be acquired, and the tree needs to be updated if the string wasn't interned yet.
+A radix tree (compact trie) needs to be traversed to deduplicate the new string.
+If the string wasn't interned yet, a lock needs to be acquired, the tree needs to be updated, and string needs to be inserted in storage.
 While the tree walk can be done in parallel from multiple threads, the lock prevents linear scaling for writes.